vikbaliyan/Maths2_final_project/README.md

+# BreatheAI

-# CNN and RCNN Image Classifier
+# BreatheAI: COVID-19 Chest Scan Classifier

-This project showcases the implementation of image classification using Convolutional Neural Networks (CNN) and VGG16 fine-tuned models.
+This project showcases the implementation of image classification using Convolutional Neural Networks (CNN) and VGG16 fine-tuned models for COVID-19 chest scan analysis.
 The models have been built and trained using TensorFlow and PyTorch respectively, while the web interface to predict image classes has been designed using Streamlit.

 ## Table of Contents